A detailed look at our versioning policy and implementation.

 Commits that would result in a SemVer patch bump must start with

-We allow squashing of commits, provided that the squashed message adheres the the above message format.
+We allow squashing of commits, provided that the squashed message adheres to the above message format.

 It is acceptable for some commits in a pull request to not include a semantic prefix, as long as the pull request title contains a meaningful encompassing semantic message.

 masterbranch will always contain the next major version